OliverKurz/windows-10-themes-custom-selection/README.md

 5. [Winaero Tweaker](https://winaero.com/download.php?view.1796) is the go to application for tweaking the rest of your system.

-6. [Aero Glass for Win8.1+](http://www.glass8.eu/) is an optional advanced customization tool worth checking out.
-I have included my aero glass atlas themes located in "files\atlas-theme-collection", which you could optionally move to your Aero Glass folder if you choose to install it.
-Aero Glass can be safely installed in the existing "AeroGlass" directory if you chose to install Theme Signature Bypass to patch you system.
-In "files\transparency_app" I included an app I found to perform mouse and keyboard gestures, and as a bonus it allows easy setting of transparency levels for any app.

-7. Install the fonts included in the "files\fonts" folder.
+6. Install the fonts included in the "files\fonts" folder.
 This is an important step people sometimes forget.
 Type `ctrl+a` then rc + click "install" with "no" and "do this for all current items" clicked.

-8. Merge the reg files in "files\rc_context_menu" so that it's possible to switch themes from the desktop rc menu, and remove the immersive context menus that are present by default in the explorer rc menu.
+7. Merge the reg files in "files\rc_context_menu" so that it's possible to switch themes from the desktop rc menu, and remove the immersive context menus that are present by default in the explorer rc menu.

-9. Merge the system metrics for the theme you intend to run included in the "files\system_metrics" folder so your window frames will be custom sized and custom fonts will display in their intended locations.
+8. Merge the system metrics for the theme you intend to run included in the "files\system_metrics" folder so your window frames will be custom sized and custom fonts will display in their intended locations.
 You can safely overwrite the settings for a custom system metrics file by merging another.
 + **logout or reboot.**

-10. Cut/paste the contents of "themes" into your themes folder (in my experience this has always been "C:\Windows\Resources\Themes").
+9. Cut/paste the contents of "themes" into your themes folder (in my experience this has always been "C:\Windows\Resources\Themes").
 I had to remove the sounds and have only one wallpaper per theme to limit the download size.
 Apply your theme via "Control Panel -> Personalization" from the desktop rc menu "Personalize (classic) -> Theme Settings".

 **I take no responsibility for anyone that bricks their system, use custom themes at your own risk!!**